 Amortization of intangible assets is similar to depreciation, which is the spreading out of the cost of the firm’s assets for its lifetime.
-The main difference between amortization and depreciation is that the prior is used in the case of intangible assets and the other one is used in the case of tangible assets.
+The main difference between amortization and depreciation is that the prior is used in the case of intangible assets, and the other one is used in the case of tangible assets.

 - So the Company ABC will amortize an expense of $ 1,000 each year and deduct that value from the value of the patent on its balance sheet every year.